Clinton Machine Quietly Launches Smear Campaign Against Bernie Sanders

 Apparently, not much has changed since.

-As previously reported by The Inquisitr, shortly after announcing his presidential bid, Bernie Sanders emerged as the Democratic front-runner.
+As previously reported by The Inquisitr, shortly after announcing his presidential bid, Bernie Sanders emerged as the Democratic frontrunner.
 The senator managed to raise $10 million in less than a week, demonstrating that his popularity — polls have consistently shown that Sanders is one of the most popular serving politicians in the United States — is only growing.

-Although deemed the front runner, Sanders is seemingly facing the same obstacles he was unable to overcome in 2016 — namely, the powerful Clinton machine.
+Although deemed the frontrunner, Sanders is seemingly facing the same obstacles he was unable to overcome in 2016 — namely, the powerful Clinton machine.
 Although likely not running for president in 2020, Hillary Clinton will make her presence felt in 2020, according to The Hill.

 BREAKING: Hillary Clinton rules out 2020 run, but says "I'm not going anywhere" https://t.co/JwyQ3wpS3c pic.twitter.com/kQCVxDDDZR